MagicForrest/DGVMBenchmarks/README.md

 ```

 ## TellMeEurope report
 The TellMeEurope Rmd is where the rendering of the report takes place.
-This markdown script reads necessary libraries and initializes the connection between the instructions and the configuration by souring these when running.
+This markdown script reads necessary libraries and initializes the connection between the instruction file and the configuration file by souring these when running.
 Its in the Rmd that the user make use of the DGVMBenchmark toolset to structure and evaluate their benchmarks.
 The report within the package displays the current version of the final rendered version.
 Make note of the markdown language to get a feel for how you want to structure your report.
 This version make use of tab-sets in order where each benchmark has its own section in the report with tabs to flick through the output.
 While creating your benchmark you may follow a workflow made to handle most input.
 Every benchmark has its own ***Chunk*** this means that each benchmark has an exclusive part of the code and should not be entangled with other benchmarks.
 Below is an example of how a benchmark chunk is structured.

 This example is the evaluation of Annual GPP between Data and two simulations.

 The if check is connected to the set ***Switches*** and if ***FALSE*** will skip to the next chunk.
-You set the benchmark_name in order to connect to the correct benchmark object in the instruction file (must be same sting as the header of that YML object).
+You set the benchmark_name in order to connect to the correct benchmark object in the instruction file (must be same string as the header of that YML object).

 Then you process your data source, all necessary objects are made in the configuration but you need to now what format it is in.
 See all_GUESS_datasets, could also be all_NetCDF/all_ICOS_datasets.